mautic/developer-documentation-new/docs/rest_api/emails.rst

      - The parent/main page if this is a translation
    * - ``variantSentCount``
      - int
-     - Sent count since ``variantStartDate``
+     - Sent count since the ``variantStartDate``
    * - ``variantReadCount``
      - int
-     - Read count since ``variantStartDate``
+     - Read count since the ``variantStartDate``
    * - ``variantChildren``
      - array
      - Array of Email entities for variants of this landing Email
    * - ``variantParent``
      - object
-     - The parent/main Email if this is a variant - A/B test
+     - The parent/main Email if this is a variant or A/B test
    * - ``variantSettings``
      - array
      - The properties of the A/B test
    * - ``variantStartDate``
      - datetime/null
-     - The date/time the A/B test began
+     - The date and time the A/B test began
    * - ``category``
      - object/null
      - Category information